grant-king/ML_progress/log.md

 **Thoughts:** Still working on notification notebook.
 Saving gmail credentials in environment variables to send notification email.

+Day 48: February 15, 2019

+**Today's Progress:** TPTM bs4 day 3.
+Continued movie notification script.

+**Thoughts:** Notification script now scrapes, checks and sends and email under the right conditions.
+The script is inefficient in that it checks two pages to make sure the movie has moved to another location before sending the confirmation email.
+The script is running from a shell script to launch it every hour that my comp is in use.
+I need to save something to file in order to keep the script from continuing to send emails every hour after the movie moves to the right page.
+I will use JSON library to save the state of a class that will indicate if an email has already been sent as well as prevent redundant checking of both movie pages each time.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA